-- Synthetic source of the amino acid lysine.

-- Produced by bacterial fermentation.

-- Used primarily in monogastric diets (especially swine diets) to lower total crude protein and meet the lysine requirements.
+- Synthetic source of the amino acid methionine. - Produced by bacterial fermentation. - Used primarily in monogastric diets (especially poultry diets) to lower total crude protein and meet the methionine requirements.
+Average Nutrient Content - Methionine = 99% udining and a state of a state of the state